 When parents wear babies, they have a chance to be more socially engaged, both with you and the people surrounding them.
 They will hear what the parent hears and say, see what the parent sees, and even do what their parent does.
-Babies who are worn are at the wearer's level, it's almost like they are in on the conversation.
+Babies worn are at the wearer's level; it's almost like they are in on the conversation.
 This leads to enhanced learning and better cognitive development, as babies are more involved in everyday actions.
 Babies also learn speech patterns as they watch their parents form words with their mouths and can begin practicing sounds and words at a younger age.
-You're also more likely to speak and communicate with the baby when you are babywearing them than when pushing a stroller.
+You're also more likely to speak and communicate with the baby when you are babywearing them than pushing a stroller.

 Hands-free, you get to keep up with life.